Kader-the-Coder/ProductivityApp/README.md

 > - "Productivity" is subjective and may vary depending on the user’s experience.
 > - [`tkinter`](https://docs.python.org/3/library/tkinter.html) was used because it is a built-in module and doesn’t come with any licensing complications.

+> **WARNING:**
+> - The code in this project is currently in a spaghetti state.
+It may not adhere to best practices for organization and readability.
+Refactoring and improving the code structure are ongoing tasks to enhance maintainability and clarity.
+> - Please review with care.

 ## Features

 - **Create and Manage Templates**: Users can create, remove, update, and delete (CRUD) templates.